 Allulose: The New Sugar Hiding in Your Food

 I encourage you to read the full article that will answer all of your "what is allulose?" questions, but here's a brief overview to get you started.
-Alluose is a new sweetener that naturally appears in certain foods like wheat, figs, raisins, and brown sugar.
-It's also popping up in more and more packaged foods, including ones like chewing gum, salad dressing, and packaged sweets.
+Alluose is a sugar that naturally appears in certain foods like wheat, figs, raisins, and brown sugar.
+It's also popping up in more and more packaged foods and beverages, including ones like chewing gum, salad dressing, and packaged sweets.

 In addition to finding allulose in your favorite packaged goods, you can purchase it as a standalone item so that you can play around with cooking and baking with it.
 Allulose is about 70% as sweet as table sugar.
+So it's not quite as sweet as sugar.
 It browns more than regular sugar, which means it could perform well in baked goods like cookies and muffins.

 Where to buy allulose?
-If you'd like to try cooking with the new sweetener yourself, here are a few options available online:
+If you'd like to try cooking with the new sugar yourself, here are a few options available online:

 Pros and Cons of Allulose

-And what about the pros and cons of this new sweetener?
+And what about the pros and cons of this sweetener?
 Here you go!

 Find this post helpful?
 At no additional cost to you, support the maintenance of running this site by using my Amazon affiliate links to shop.
 Thank you!

 I'd love your thoughts!
 What do you think about this new sweetener?
-Are all your "what is allulose" questions answered?
-Tag @amydgorin on Instagram and Pinterest and @amygorin on Twitter and Facebook.
+Are all your "what exactly is allulose" questions answered?